Everyone has a Mentor but Us Chickens

 That doesn’t mean you can’t just pop the question, given the right circumstances.

-My college-age daughter, Mini Orange, has recently been interning at a small company reporting to the marketing leader.
+My college-age daughter, Mini Orange, has recently been interning at a small company, reporting to the marketing leader.
 As the internship was coming to a close, they met to debrief the experience.
-Intern Leader and Mini Orange covered the usual stuff, what was going well and what could be going better.
-Toward the end, Intern Leader wanted to know: Did Mini Orange have an ‘ask?’
+The Marketing Leader and Mini Orange covered the usual stuff, what was going well and what could be going better.
+Toward the end, Marketing Leader wanted to know: Did Mini Orange have an ‘ask?’
 This is how amazing and smart Mini Orange is.
-She piped right up and asked if Intern Leader would be a mentor to her as she finishes up her course work and begins her career?
-According to my daughter, Intern Leader loved this ask.
+She piped right up and asked if Marketing Leader would be a mentor to her as she finishes up her course work and begins her career?
+According to my daughter, Marketing Leader loved this ask.
 Well played, Mini Orange!